awhipple-nr/teamview/README.md

 # TeamView

-TeamView is a simple, straightforward Rails application built to help track and educate on varied engineering and product-focused teams.
+TeamView is a simple, straightforward Rails application built to help track and educate on diverse and fluid engineering and product-focused teams.
 An API is provided for access outside the product organization.

 Each team page contains: